Ewogijk/runeOS/CONTRIBUTING.md

 ### Submitting a Feature Request

-To request a feature fill out the [Feature Request](.github/ISSUE_TEMPLATE/%E2%9C%A8-feature-request.md) template.
+To request a feature fill out the [Feature Request](https://github.com/Ewogijk/runeOS/issues/new/choose) template.
 Explain what your feature does and why you think it is important:

 - **Use a clear and descriptive title**
 - **Describe the feature or enhancement** - What problem does it solve?
 How does your solution look like?
 Why is it useful for the project?

-## Setting up your Development Local Environment
+## Setting up your Local Development Environment

 You want to fix a bug or develop a new feature?
 This section will help you set up your local development environment and make your first build.
+Before going further, you fork the repo and get the code.
+If you are new to GitHub check out the [First Contributions](https://github.com/firstcontributions/first-contributions), it is a great repository to learn about pull requests which includes forking repositories.

 ### Getting the Dependencies

-First, install the required system packages:
+First of you will have to get the necessary tools to build the OS.
+Begin with installing the required system packages:

 ```shell
 sudo apt install nasm ninja-build qemu-system-x86 dosfstools gdb